 These UK staycation ideas were written for me by Claire, a travel blogger from southwest England.
 Claire is the founder of Claire’s Footsteps – a sustainable travel and overland adventure blog – and Go South West England.

-With the popularity of staycations set to boom in 2021, more people than ever are turning to places they can explore close to their doorstep.
+With the popularity of staycations set to boom in over the next few years, more people than ever are turning to places they can explore close to their doorstep.

 There are so many places to see in the UK.
 While plenty of Brits are set on exploring places overseas, we can see some epic places without crossing any borders!